ericmann/secure-xmlrpc/readme.txt

 == Changelog ==

 = DEV =
+* New: Add a custom RPC method for generating application keys remotely.
 * Dev change: Move all functional implementations inside our pseudo-namespace.
 * Dev change: Use a constant-time string comparison method for better security and less data leakage during authentication.
 * Dev change: Use a double-hash to prevent any potential length-extension attacks.